Complexity Classification in Infinite-Domain Constraint Satisfaction: Preservation Theorems

 For \emph{finite} structures and existential positive definability the corresponding preservation theorem has already been noted by Krasner~\cite{Krasner} (for finite structures, self-embeddings are necessarily automorphisms, and existential definability is the same as first-order definability).

-\begin{theorem}[from~\cite{Bodirsky} and~\cite{RandomMinOps,BodJunker}] Let $\bB$ be an $\omega$-categorical structure with base set $B$, and $R \subseteq B^k$ be a relation. \begin{enumerate} \item $R$ has an existential definition in $\bB$ if and only if $R$ is preserved by all self-embeddings of $\bB$. \item A non-empty relation $R$ has a positive definition in $\bB$ if and only if $R$ is preserved by all surjective endomorphisms of $\bB$. \item A non-empty relation $R$ has an existential positive definition in $\bB$ if and only if $R$ is preserved by all endomorphisms of $\bB$. \end{enumerate} \end{theorem}
+\begin{theorem}[from~\cite{Bodirsky} and~\cite{RandomMinOps,BodJunker}] Let $\bB$ be an $\omega$-categorical structure with base set $B$, and $R \subseteq B^k$ be a relation. \begin{enumerate} \item $R$ has an existential positive definition in $\bB$ if and only if $R$ is preserved by all endomorphisms of $\bB$. \item $R$ has an existential definition in $\bB$ if and only if $R$ is preserved by all self-embeddings of $\bB$. \item $R$ has a positive definition in $\bB$ if and only if $R$ is preserved by all surjective endomorphisms of $\bB$. \end{enumerate} \end{theorem}

 \begin{proof} We have already remarked in Chapter~\ref{chap:logic} that existential positive formulas are preserved by endomorphisms, and existential formulas are preserved by self-embeddings of $\bB$.